The short answer is yes. All good things come to an end, and CBD oil is no different. Here’s how to check if your CBD oil has gone bad.

 It’s easy to tell at a glance when coconut oil or MCT oil bases go bad because they discolor from white to yellow and will become chunky.
 For a closer inspection, rancid carrier oils have a sour or putrid smell when they go bad.

-The formulation of the product can affect the shelf life of your CBD.
+The formulation used to make the product can affect the shelf life of your CBD.

 For example, essential oils can offer more benefits than aromatherapy and flavoring to your oils.